 This recipe is my version of America’s Test Kitchen’s New Best Recipe roasted carrots.
-They actually call for baby carrots in the recipe (yeah, those already-peeled nubs that you buy in a bag), but since we’re using CSA veggies, I just peeled and sliced some of our fresh-from-the-farm carrots instead.
-It’s never a bad idea to use farm-fresh in place of pre-packaged.
+They actually call for baby carrots in the recipe (yeah, those already-peeled nubs that you buy in a bag), but since we’re using CSA veggies, I just peeled and sliced some of our fresh-from-the-farm carrots instead!

 - 2 pounds carrots, peeled and cut into 1″-2″ lengths